Personal Advocacy Service

 The joy of friendship is something we often take for granted.
 Yet life without friends would be a very different experience for most of us.
 It is through our relationships with others that we learn, grow and find happiness.

 A person with intellectual disability, however, will often find it hard to form relationships.
 Consequently they do not have the same opportunities to grow and develop.
-Through the Personal Advocacy program, people with intellectual disabilities are linked on a one-to-one basis with volunteers recruited from the parish community.
+Through the Personal Advocacy program, people with intellectual disabilities are linked on a one-to-one basis with volunteers recruited from the community.
 Together they become part of a small group.

 In time, a friendly relationship develops as each person learns to trust the other.
 They come to know and understand what it means to love and to be loved, to give and to receive, to forgive and to be forgiven.
-They are then able to experience more fully what a relationship with God is like.

 This is faith in action!